-The district will annually report the number of petitions approved and denied to the Office of Superintendent of Public Instruction.
+The district will report the number of petitions submitted, approved and denied to the office of the superintendent of public instruction annually.

 Board option to delegate authority to hear appeals

 The board may delegate its authority to hear and decide long-term suspension and expulsion appeals to a school district disciplinary appeal council established by the board.
 Members of such councils will be appointed by the board for fixed terms and shall consist of no less than three persons.
 If such a council is established, the student and/or his/her parents/guardians have the right to appeal the hearing officer decision to the board or the disciplinary appeal council.